Faryalaurooj/Anomaly_detection_MultimodalUniverse_Data/README.md

 # Anomaly_detection_MultimodalUniverse_Data
 Anomaly detection is an important task in astronomy.
 From a subset of this dataset, build a multimodal architecture that will detect anomalies in the data.
 Classify outliers vs regular data.

-# 0. Create Environemnt & INstallations
+# 0. Create Environemnt & Installations

 `conda create -n anomaly'

 'git clone https://github.com/MultimodalUniverse/MultimodalUniverse.git'

  Install Required Libraries: Make sure you have all necessary libraries installed, including CLIP, DINO, and others for multimodal models.

 `pip install -r requirements.txt`

 # 1. Data